attraktorhh/attraktorwiki/README.md

 ### First time Setup (Or Restore from Backup)

+- Once everything is configured click `Deploy` in the top right corner to start the first deployment.

+> [!NOTE]
+> The first deployment will throw errors because the database is empty.
+This is expected.

 - Copy database backup and images to Coolify server's shared storage, e.g. to `/mnt/shared/` mounted in both mariadb and mediawiki containers.
   - use `scp` or similar tool to transfer files via commandline.
   - or use `zipline` or `filebrowser` container in Coolify to upload files via web interface.
+  - then move/copy files to `/mnt/shared/` folder using host terminal.
 - restore database (run inside mariadb container)

    ```shell